V1T: large-scale mouse V1 response prediction using a Vision Transformer: Neural data

 We first briefly describe the animal experiment in \textsc{Dataset S}.
 A head-fixed mouse was placed on a cylindrical treadmill with a \SI{25}{inch} monitor placed \SI{15}{\cm} away from the animal's left eye and more than 7,000 neurons from layer L2/3 in V1 were recorded via two-photon calcium imaging.
 Note that the position of the monitor was selected such that the stimuli were shown to the center of the recorded population receptive field.
-Gray-scale images $x_\text{image} \in \mathbb{R}^{c=1 \times h=144 \times w=256}$ from ImageNet~\cite{deng2009imagenet} were presented to the animal for \SI{500}{\ms} with a blank screen period of \SI{300} to \SI{500}{\ms} between each presentation.
+Gray-scale images $x_\text{image} \in \mathbb{R}^{c=1 \times h \times w}$ from ImageNet~\citep{deng2009imagenet} were presented to the animal for \SI{500}{\ms} with a blank screen period of \SI{300} to \SI{500}{\ms} between each presentation.
 Neural activities were accumulated between \SI{50} and \SI{500}{\ms} after each stimulus onset.
-In other words, for a given neuron $i$ in trial (stimulus) $t$, the neural response is represented by a single value $r_{i, t}$.
-In addition, the anatomical coordinates of each neuron as well as five behavioral variables $x_\text{behaviors} \in \mathbb{R}^5$ were recorded alongside with the calcium responses.
+In other words, for a given neuron $i$ in trial (stimulus presentation) $t$, the neural response is represented by a single value $r_{i, t}$.
+In addition, the anatomical coordinates of each neuron as well as four behavioral variables $x_\text{behaviors}$ were recorded alongside with the calcium responses.
 These variables include pupil dilation, the derivative of the pupil dilation, pupil center (2d-coordinates) and running speed of the animal.
 Each recording session consists of up to 6,000 image presentations (i.e. trials), where 5,000 unique images are combined with 10 repetitions of 100 additional unique images, randomly intermixed.
 The 1,000 trials with repeated images are used as the test set and the rest are divided into train and validation sets with a split ratio of 90\% and 10\% respectively.
-In total, data from 5\footnote{The test set labels from 2 additional mice are not publicly available~\citep{willeke2022sensorium}, we hence excluded these animals from our analysis} rodents \textsc{Mouse A} to \textsc{E} were recorded in this dataset.
+In total, data from 5 rodents\footnote{2 additional mice were used in the Sensorium challenge~\citep{willeke2022sensorium} and their test sets are not publicly available.} (\textsc{Mouse A} to \textsc{E}) were recorded in this dataset.